 Without a doubt, the Flamenco style is played on the Nylon String Acoustic Guitar, and that’s how you’re going to get that characteristic sound.

 Sure, you can use the aforementioned scales and make it sound fantastic, but if you really want the sound, character, and timbre of flamenco, it’s best to use a nylon string.
+But rather than using one like what’s pictured above, I’d much rather get this LTD from zZounds.

 2) Use Fingerstyle